timthomascode/warehouse/README.md

 ## Design Motivations/Decisions

 Warehouse was inspired by the concept of a garage sale.
 For that reason, there is no quantity for wares - items must be listed and sold individually.
 That also means there is no cart.
-Not the wisest decision for a _real_ e-commerce application, but it made for some interesting problem solving for a personal project.
+Not the wisest decision for a _real_ e-commerce application, but it created a unique set problems for a personal project.
+An order timeout of 15 minutes keeps the warehouse index updated, with the help of ActionCable and ActiveJob.